 What’s the difference between HTTP and HTTPS, and why should you care?
 Let’s take a look at the difference between both protocols and why HTTPS is a better option for most use cases.

 Before we dive into the nuances of HTTP vs. HTTPS, let’s first get a general understanding of what these protocols are and how they work.

 HTTP stands for Hypertext Transfer Protocol and is the standard application layer network protocol used for communication and data transfer between browsers and web servers on the internet.
 An HTTP request is generated by user interactions on a web browser and sent to a web server, which generates an HTTP response and sends it back to the user.

-HTTP requests and responses are sent over the internet in plain text format.
+You might ask is HTTP encrypted?
+Well, HTTP requests and responses are sent over the internet in plain text format.
 As a result, anyone monitoring the connection can easily read the encrypted data in those messages.
-So is HTTP secure?
+So, is HTTP secure?
 It’s safer to say no. Thus, HTTP protocol is not ideal for use cases where users must send sensitive data such as passwords or bank details over the internet.

 When HTTPS is used, the HTTP requests and responses are encrypted, making it impossible for an attacker or eavesdropper to access any sensitive information contained within them.

 HTTPS is an extension of HTTP with encryption.
 The key distinction between these two protocols is that HTTPS operates over TLS (SSL) to encrypt standard HTTP requests and responses.
 Therefore, HTTPS is way more secure than HTTP.
 Websites that use HTTP start with http:// in their URLs, and websites that use HTTPS start with https:// in their URLs.